openregister/specification/content/datetime-datatype.md

 ---
 id: datetime-datatype
-title: Datetime datatype
+title: Datetime
 url: /datatypes/datetime/
 ---

-A datetime conforming to the subset of a UTC ISO8601 date, time or datetime as
+A datetime conforming to the subset of a UTC [ISO8601](@iso8601) date, time or datetime as follows:
-follows:

 ```abnf
 ;          datetime